-Xilinx’s Radio Frequency System-on-Chip (RFSoC) devices have created a new class of integrated circuit architecture for the communications and instrumentation markets.
-RFSoCs combine high-accuracy ADCs and DACs operating at Giga samples per second (Gsps), with programmable heterogeneous compute engines.
+RFSOC-PYNQ is an extension to PYNQ bringing support for the AMD-Xilinx Zynq RFSoC family of devices.
+RFSoC created a new class of integrated circuit architecture for the communications and instrumentation markets.
+RFSoC combines high-accuracy ADCs and DACs operating at Giga samples per second (GSPS), with programmable heterogeneous compute engines.